spruceid/siwe-go/README.md

 var publicKey *ecdsa.PublicKey
 var err error

-// Optional nonce variable to be matched against the
+// Optional domain and nonce variable to be matched against the
-// built message struct being verified var optionalNonce *string
+// built message struct being verified var optionalDomain *string var optionalNonce *string

 // Optional timestamp variable to verify at any point
 // in time, by default it will use `time.Now()` var optionalTimestamp *time.Time

-publicKey, err = message.Verify(signature, optionalNonce, optionalTimestamp)
+publicKey, err = message.Verify(signature, optionalDomain, optionalNonce, optionalTimestamp)

-// If you won't be using nonce matching and want
+// If you won't be using domain and nonce matching and want
 // to verify the message at current time, it's
-// safe to pass `nil` in both arguments publicKey, err = message.Verify(signature, nil, nil)
+// safe to pass `nil` in these arguments publicKey, err = message.Verify(signature, nil, nil, nil)
 ```

 ### Serialization of a SIWE Message